 On my trip to NYC in the summer of 2014, I discovered Kwakiutl transformation masks at the American Museum of Natural History.
 I found them to be so intriguing and like nothing I had seen before.
 The masks are interactive: beaks would be attached to strings to make it open and close making a loud clacking noise, masks could open up to then display a different characters, or mouths could be removed and replaced with mouths with additional expressions.
 So.
 Very.
 Cool.

 These masks were used in different types of ceremonies, and each Native American group might use them in a different way.

 Another interesting art form from this area is a Haida button blanket.
 The Haida artists sewed stylized animal designs and piece of shell to simple wool blankets brought by European traders.
 These were worn during ceremonies and other special events.
 Often, the wearer would have a blanket design that represented his or her clan’s signature animal.

 Of course that is not all of the art from the Northwest coast!
 I have chosen a few art forms to highlight, but there is also basketry, pottery, boats, carved objects, and more.

 Want to learn more?
 Check out the below links for books, websites, and lessons plans about Northwest Coast Indian art.
 This post included Amazon affiliate links for your convenience.
-These links help support the work I do for you on The Art Curator for Kids.
+These links help support the work I do for you on Art Class Curator.
 Thank you for your support!

 Northwest Coast Indian Art Books